dataluscorp/browser/taskcluster/docs/task-graph.rst

 -  The result of each task is sent to
    `TreeHerder <https://treeherder.mozilla.org>`__ where developers and sheriffs can track the status of the push.
--  The outputs from each task, log files, Firefox installers, and so on, appear attached to each task when it completes.
+-  The outputs from each task, log files, Datalus installers, and so on, appear attached to each task when it completes.
 These are viewable in the `Task
    Inspector <https://tools.taskcluster.net/task-inspector/>`__.